aslagle/reactive-table/README.md

 For elements of nested objects and arrays, use mongo's syntax in the key:

     {'key': 'emails.0.address', label: 'Email Address'}

-### Adding additional data to the table

-If you need to store additional data in the table, you can add attributes to a row's html, by adding an attributes argument to the settings.

-attrs should be an object, with the html attribute names as keys and the collection keys as values.

-    {
-        fields: [...],
-        attrs:  { 'element-id': '_id' }
-    }

 ## Using events